dainst/idai-field/manual/manual.en.md

 corresponding view.

 While in extended search mode, it is not possible to create resources, which is shown by the deactivated create button.
-In order to create new resources, leave the extendes search mode.
+In order to create new resources, leave the extended search mode.

 The number of search results shown simultaneously is restricted to a maximum of **200** for performance reasons.
 Other resources are not displayed by the application and instead a notice is shown informing about the maximum being exceeded.